Tutorial

 Event Loops and Thread Safety

-Each client and each server starts a network event-loop in a new thread, although this design may change in the future.
 In the case of a purely network-event driven server or client, all user code would execute in the thread context of the server or client event loop.
 Therefore all handler functions must be non-blocking to prevent unresponsiveness.
 Unhandled exceptions raised by handlers running in the network event-thread are caught and logged; in the case of servers, an error reply including the traceback is sent over the network interface.
-Slow operations (such as picking fruit) may be delegated to another thread as shown in the request_pick_fruit handler in the server example.
+Slow operations (such as picking fruit) may be delegated to another thread (if a threadsafe server is used), a callback (as shown in the request_pick_fruit handler in the server example) or tornado coroutine.

-All the public methods provided by this katcp library for sending !replies or #informs are thread safe.
-Furthermore, updates to Sensor objects using the public setter methods are also thread-safe, provided that the same is true for all the observers attached to the sensor.
+Updates to Sensor objects using the public setter methods are always thread-safe, provided that the same is true for all the observers attached to the sensor.
+The server observers used to implement sampling strategies are threadsafe, even if an asyc server is used.

 Backwards Compatibility